 \subsection{Condensate formation.
 Relaxation oscillations}

 On fig \ref{fig:nurho} (a) one may see oscillations when approaching equilibrium.
-Though, such type of relaxation oscilations are not a general feature of the system.
+Though, such type of relaxation oscillations are not a general feature of the system.

 As it is shown in details in Appendix B, the eigenmode expansion of $\phi(t)$ close to stationary state consists of terms $e^{\kappa_0 t}$, $e^{(\kappa_1\pm i\Omega) t}$.
 We expect significant asymptotic density oscillations similar to the ones described in the scope of a different model in \cite{Opala2018}, when $\kappa_0<\kappa_1$ (note that both are negative) in order for the oscillatory terms to dominate at late times.
-This regime is illustrated on Fig. \ref{fig:oscidemo} (a)-(c).
-In contrast, for $\kappa_0>\kappa_1$ at late times condensate occupation monotonously approaches stationary value as shown on Fig. \ref{fig:oscidemo} (d)-(f).
+This regime is illustrated in the Fig. \ref{fig:oscidemo} (a)-(c).
+In contrast, for $\kappa_0>\kappa_1$, at late times condensate occupation monotonously approaches stationary value as shown in the Fig. \ref{fig:oscidemo} (d)-(f).

-Relaxation oscillations are present for low enough $\varepsilon$, the typical phase diagram for this regime is presented on Fig. \ref{fig:oscillations_indicated}.
+Relaxation oscillations are present for low enough $\varepsilon$, the typical phase diagram for this regime is presented in the Fig. \ref{fig:oscillations_indicated}.

 Of course, the oscillations may be observable outside the hatched region of the phase diagram also.
 However, at late times, they are replaced by monotonous exponential approach to the stationary state.